Every candidate has a unique selling point; something that sets him or her apart from others.

 An entry-level or experienced candidate can list job achievements, target met, teams led, higher degrees attained and advanced courses attended as selling points on the resume.

-Remember, your resume is to show off your unique selling point to the Recruiter very fast, but in a short and story-like way.
+Remember, your resume is to show off your unique selling point to the human resources recruiter very fast but in a short and story-like way.

-I once reviewed the Resume of a fresh graduate.
+As an HR recruiter, I once reviewed the resume of a fresh graduate.
 It was 4 pages?
 For what?
-Guess what?
-The candidate had a first class degree, but didn’t mention it till the 2nd page.
+Now, guess what?
+The candidate had a first-class degree but didn’t mention it till the 2nd page.

-That’s a no!!!
-Not good at all.
-A first class degree is a job landing selling point any day.
+That’s a big no!
+Not good at all!
+A first-class degree is a job landing selling point any day.
 (At least, till 5 – 7 years after graduation).
 It should be mentioned on the 1st page.